 He was aware that he was an artist, and a part of music – an infinitesimal part, but still a part!
-He did not take any pride in this but felt a sense of responsibility to develop the gifts he had received as much as he could.
+He took no special pride in this, but felt a sense of responsibility to develop the gifts he had received to the greatest extent possible.

 The place of music and the other passions

 “Every morning, after breakfast, I play the piano.
 These are the most efficient hours for working.
 But music is in my head 24 hours a day, it’s obsessive, it can even be overwhelming, but that’s the way it is… And it’s certainly the case of all musicians!
 At the moment I have a Mozart sonata, Debussy’s Hommage à Rameau, an impromptu by Chopin, a symphony by Beethoven.
 It’s always going round and round in my head, it’s like cut-outs, Cubist collages!’’

 His musical sensitivity was so exacerbated that all music, even when he only heard it and did not play it, haunted him for a long time.
 At night, when he had no concert to give or to attend, he would refrain from listening to any music, knowing that it would be difficult for him to fall asleep afterwards.

 He felt the need to protect himself to a certain extent from music, which was so invasive.
 He also needed to escape from the confined environment of the musical community where he would have suffocated in the end.
 He had a very cordial and supportive relationship with other pianists and musicians, but he had few real music friends, except for those with whom he had discussions and shared interests other than musical ones.